 July 19, 2004: The fourth-generation iPod brings neat innovations to the popular audio device, including the Click Wheel interface recently introduced on the iPod mini.

-“The best digital music player just got better,” says Steve Jobs on the day the product launches.
-And yet some people feel disappointed.
+“The best digital music player just got better,” says Steve Jobs in a press release on the day the product launches.
+And yet some people feel disappointed by the upgraded music player.

 iPod Click Wheel reinvents the device (kind of)